How to Install Node.js on Arch Linux

 sudo pacman -S nodejs npm

-Install the active LTS release for production-oriented stability:
+Install the active LTS branch for a stable default runtime:

 sudo pacman -S nodejs-lts-krypton npm